Pay It Forward: Annie Rowell of Camden - Alabama News

 So each month she makes 35 cards with stickers and a Bible verse on the inside.

-“Employees at the nursing home have told my mom what a smile it puts on their residents’ faces there,” said her daughter Stephanie Rowell.
+“Employees at the nursing home have told my mom what a smile it puts on their residents faces there,” said Stephanie.

 Ms. Annie was diagnosed with neuropathy about 10 years ago.